 – South America 6,961m / 22,837ft.

 Madison Mountaineering offers the highest standard in climbing Aconcagua by combining expert guides, a well thought out strategy, and excellent support throughout the expedition.
 Our guides are very experienced leading expeditions on Aconcagua and spend days beforehand organizing the food and equipment for the climb.
 Although we do not rope up, Aconcagua is a very serious undertaking.
 Our approach is to properly acclimatize and then attempt the summit with enough extra days built in for bad weather, whereas many climbers try to rush the ascent and are turned around by altitude illness or high winds that prevent reaching the summit when time is limited.
 We have a very close relationship and daily communication with our Argentine outfitter who provides services such as the mules that transport our gear to base camp, our own private dining tent in base camp, and the porters who are available to assist us transporting gear to our high camps.
 We keep our teams small and ensure that climbers have the best chance to reach the summit while remaining safe.
-Garrett Madison has reached the summit of Aconcagua on nearly each of his 11 expeditions and has perfected what he believes is the optimum strategy for leading a team to reach the summit.
+Garrett Madison has reached the summit of Aconcagua on nearly each of his 18 attempts, Cacho Beiza has reached the summit on nearly all of his over 50 Aconcagua expeditions, and together we have perfected what we believe is the optimum strategy for leading a team to reach the summit.

 Prerequisites: Climbers should have trekking or backpacking experience.
 Technical training in how to use ice axe and crampons is a plus, but not necessary as we will review these skills once on the mountain.
 Top physical conditioning is important as this is a strenuous climb at high altitude.

 Day 1: Arrive in Mendoza, transfer to hotel.
 Your guide will meet with you and conduct an orientation, equipment check, and then gather the group for a welcome dinner in a nearby restaurant.